nanocloudx/japanese-address-parser/README.md

 ## Disclaimer
 - This package only divides addresses from string patterns.
+- If there is an error in the address, only minimal corrections will be made.
-- Because of its simplicity, the accuracy of the analysis results is not guaranteed.
+- Its simplicity, the accuracy of the parse results is not guaranteed.

 ## License
 - This package is licensed under the MIT License.